R1veltm/WindowCenterizer/README.md

 **How to use this app?:**

- `1. run the app
+ `1. run the app`
- 2. choose in the box list the app that you want to center on your screen
+ `2. choose in the box list the app that you want to center on your screen`
- 3. press the Center button.`
+ `3. press the Center button.`

 (If you opened new window while running the program, click on the refresh button to refresh the list)